 We are in the process of fundraising for a new library building.
+(See the PDF copy of our project snapshot that was sent to the Alaska Legislature with our appropriation request this session.)
 The design process took about six years but is finally complete.
 The new library was designed using Passive House and LEED principles to create a building that is extremely energy-efficient, will last for a few centuries, and will incorporate local and green materials to create a healthy, pleasant, and low-impact environment that has minimal maintenance and operation costs.
+For more on Passive House design in the Subarctic, see the case study conducted by the Cold Climate Housing Research Center.

 - 2015: site prep, foundation, construction